 Here at Afternoon Tea Towers the team are always on the look out for Afternoon Tea related news, reviews, seasonal menus, special events and competitions.

-The AfternoonTea.co.uk team visited The Mayfair Kitchen in London to try their new Charbonnel et Walker Afternoon Tea, available throughout May and June.
+The AfternoonTea.co.uk team visited The Mayfair Kitchen in London to try their new Charbonnel et Walker Afternoon Tea.

 Just a few minutes walk from Green Park tube station, the surroundings of The May Fair Kitchen exude luxury and provide a variety of possibilities of how to spend your afternoon after indulging in a delicious Afternoon Tea.
 Perhaps a little stroll around Mayfair's shops, a trip to Buckingham Palace, or maybe a bike around Hyde Park.